David Ortiz Elected to Baseball Hall of Fame

 A big man with a bigger personality, David Ortiz led the Red Sox to three World Series titles.
 Barry Bonds and Roger Clemens failed to gain election on their final writers’ ballot.Full Article

-Who is headed to Cooperstown?
-Who got close?
-Who got left out?
-We break down the HOF voting results.
+David Ortiz needed just one swing to power his way into baseball's Hall of Fame, narrowly punching his ticket to Cooperstown.

-With results announced Tuesday, former Red Sox slugger David Ortiz may be the only inductee.
+With the class being announced Tuesday night, Former Boston Red Sox slugger David Ortiz is the lone player to receive the necessary..